turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 ### It's a wrap folks
 That's all of the actual unit test code we'll look at in this tutorial.
 The rest of the unit tests follow a similar pattern and it's all available on online on GitHub for you to review at your leisure.
-Let's review what we have learned in this tutorial ...
+Let's recap what we covered and the key take aways:

-We discussed why testing smart contracts is serious business due to their immutable code on the blockchain.
+- Smart contracts is serious business with big money at risk, especially in the DeFi space.
-I shared with you how I structure and organize unit tests in my projects.
-We went over the key pieces provided by the NEAR Rust SDK for unit testing.
-We leveraged Rust conditional compilation tricks to make contracts more unit testable by being able to decouple the contract from the NEAR runtime blockchain test environment.
-You should now be able to comfortably and productively unit test cross contract workflows by inspecting transaction receipts and injecting promise results and data dependencies for callback functions.
+- Smart contract immutability is a double-edged sword.
+You don't get a second chance to get it right.
+- Unit testing is a crucial first line of defense to protect against undesirable consequences
+- I shared with you how I structure unit tests to stay organized and to make it easier to navigate the code
+- We reviewed what the NEAR Rust SDK provides for unit testing support using the latest published version on GitHub
+- We identified some unit testing gaps in the NEAR Rust SDK around testing callback functions as part of cross-contract call workflows.
+- I showed you how we can leverage conditional Rust compilation to bridge the gap to be able to inject promise results and data dependencies to be able to unit test callback functions.
+Using conditional compilations, we were able to expose hooks when the code is compiled in test mode - with no impact to the release build.
+- We reviewed the basic pattern for working with the `VMContext`, provided by the NEAR Rust SDK, for setting up the context for contract function execution
+- We reviewed how to inspect transaction receipts to check that cross-contract workflows are correctly setup.
+- We went over the key ingredients for unit testing contract functions.
+We reviewed my approach with building a `TestContext` to help keep the test code cleaner.

+{% hint style="tip" %}
+Contracts are dumb - it's up to us to be smart and responsible.
+Do not take any shortcuts and cut corners.
+Establish and follow best practices with strict discipline.
+Do not ignore risk - manage risk at all levels and layers.
+Be strategic and think long term.
+Do your homework and never stop learning.
+Learn from others and share your knowledge with the community.
+{% hint %}

+The Internet is the greatest revolution in humanity's history.
+It provides the people of the world with an opportunity to connect and unite to build a global community that has no borders.
 I invite you to join the Figment and NEAR communities and embark on our common mission to defend and take back the Internet together.

 ### What's Next
 Circling back to the [Fungible Token Core Standard NEP-141][13], I mentioned a need for account registration as part of